Centennial College – A-Building Expansion

-Located on Centennial College Progress Campus in Scarborough, ON, the A-Block Expansion Building’s design will be like no other.
+Located on Centennial College Progress Campus in Scarborough, ON, the A-Building Expansion’s design will be like no other.

 This campus gateway building will have the potential to become the first net-zero carbon, mass timber, LEED® Gold higher education facility in the province when it is completed in 2023.
 It will also embody the College’s deep commitment to truth and reconciliation.